Havering Council’s X Account Hacked – Offensive Image Posted

-The offending post popped up sometime before 4am on January 9.
-The Recorder spotted the content and alerted the council shortly after.
-By 7.24am, Havering Council confirmed it was aware of the hack and scrambling to fix the mess.
+The Recorder spotted the shocking content and alerted the council quickly.
+By 7.24am, Havering confirmed it knew about the hack and was racing to fix the problem.

-Havering Council removed the inappropriate content and temporarily deactivated its X account to secure it from further damage.
-A spokesperson explained:
+Havering Council swiftly removed the offensive post and temporarily suspended its X account to block further attacks.
+A spokesperson revealed:

 “We found that our X account had been hacked and an inappropriate post was reposted on the site.
 We believe this was done by a bot rather than an individual.
 We temporarily took the account down and deleted the post.
 We have ensured it is secure and protected and will continue to monitor the site.
 Sadly, we are in a world where all public bodies are subject to such attacks by malicious individuals and groups and we remain vigilant.
 In this case we were able to act quickly.”